snarfed/beautifulsoup/README.txt

 = Running the unit tests =

-Beautiful Soup supports unit test discovery.
-You can run the tests from the project root directory with this command:
+Beautiful Soup supports unit test discovery from the project root directory:

+ $ nosetests

- $ python -m unittest discover -s bs4
+ $ python -m unittest discover -s bs4 # Python 2.7 and up

 If you checked out the source tree, you should see a script in the home directory called test-all-versions.
 This script will run the unit